gul2u/geopy/README.md

 Asyncronous runtime for converting 31 listings to kml was averaging out at ~65000ms.

-In stumbling upon [gevent](http://sdiehl.github.io/gevent-tutorial/) from [stackoverflow](http://stackoverflow.com/questions/14616883/multithreading-asynchronous-i-o) synchronous runtime average was brought down to *~8000ms* - that's a riduculous amount of runtime perf improved.
-It is likely that this may not scale out entirely as the number of outgoing requests increases however discovering the power of *gevent* and multithreaded processing was well worth it.
+The [gevent](http://sdiehl.github.io/gevent-tutorial/) variation ([stackoverflow](http://stackoverflow.com/questions/14616883/multithreading-asynchronous-i-o)) improves the runtime average to *~8000ms* through asynchronous exectution of HTTP requests.
+It is possoble this may not scale out entirely as the threshold of outgoing requests increases however discovering the power of *gevent* and multithreaded processing was well worth it.

 If you are having trouble installing gevent on Ubuntu see [here](http://stackoverflow.com/questions/6431096/gevent-does-not-install-properly-on-ubuntu)